rancher/rancher-docs/versioned_docs/version-2.8/api/quickstart.md

   <link rel="canonical" href="https://ranchermanager.docs.rancher.com/api/quickstart"/>
 </head>

 You can access Rancher's resources through the Kubernetes API.
-This guide will help you get started on using this API as a Rancher user.
+This guide helps you get started on using this API as a Rancher user.

 1. In the upper left corner, click **☰ > Global Settings**.
 2. Find and copy the address in the `server-url` field.